sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/chef.md

 ## Features

-**NEED TO COMPLETE** Does the Chef integration allow users to use environment variables and secrets management to avoid exposing sensitive information?
-Does event-based templating apply for the Chef integration?
-Are there other features to add here?

-- [Event-based templating][2]: include observation data from event attributes to add meaningful, actionable context.
+- Use Sensu [environment variables and secrets management][6] to avoid exposing sensitive API authentication information.

 ## Get the plugin